 New Armed Forces Fund Partners Announced

-The Foundation is delighted to announce the first of our new partnerships for season 2022/23 by confirming SSAFA, Combat Stress and Poppyscotland as the beneficiaries of this year’s Armed Forces Fund.
+The Foundation is delighted to announce that BRAVEHOUND and Military Matters will be the beneficiaries of this season’s Armed Forces Fund.

-We’ve pledged to raise £15,000 to be split between these partners, who all do incredible work to support the services community, their families and veterans.
+We’ve pledged to raise £10,000 to be split between the charities, which do incredible work to support the services community, their families and veterans.